Benefits, Use Cases & Best Practices for Using Digital Twins in the Construction Industry

 What is a digital twin in construction?

-Digital twins in construction refer to virtual representations of physical buildings or infrastructure projects.
-These virtual replicas integrate real-time data from various sources, such as sensors, BIM models, and other IoT devices, to provide insights into the construction process, improve decision-making, and optimize performance throughout the project's lifecycle.
+Digital twins in construction refer to interactive virtual representations of physical buildings or infrastructure projects.
+These virtual replicas are created using advanced simulation models and integrate real-time data from various sources, such as sensors, BIM models, and other IoT devices.
+As such, digital twins provide insights into the construction process, improve decision-making, and optimize performance throughout the project's lifecycle.

 Digital twins are virtual models that give project teams immersive access to critical building intelligence in real time, which allows them to realize benefits in several key areas: